ToshioCP/Gtk4-tutorial/gfm/sec29.md

   - "time::modified" is the date and time the file was last modified.
 - 29-79: The first GtkColumnViewColumn object.
 There are four properties, "title", "expand", factory" and "sorter".
-- 31: Sets the "title" property with "Name".
+- 31: Sets the "title" property to "Name".
 This is the title on the header of the column.
 - 32: Sets the "expand" property to TRUE to allow the column to expand as much as possible.
 (See the image above).
-- 33- 69: Sets the "factory" property with GtkBuilderListItemFactory.
+- 33- 69: Sets the "factory" property to GtkBuilderListItemFactory.
 The factory has "bytes" property which holds a ui string to define a template to build GtkListItem composite widget.
 The CDATA section (line 36-66) is the ui string to put into the "bytes" property.
 The contents are the same as the ui file `factory_list.ui` in the section 27.
-- 70-77: Sets the "sorter" property with GtkStringSorter object.
+- 70-77: Sets the "sorter" property to GtkStringSorter object.
 This object provides a sorter that compares strings.
-It has "expression" property which is set with GtkExpression.
+It has "expression" property.
 A closure tag with a string type function `get_file_name` is used here.
 The function will be explained later.
 - 80-115: The second GtkColumnViewColumn object.
-Its "title", "factory" and "sorter" properties are set.
-GtkNumericSorter is used.
+Its sorter property is set to GtkNumericSorter.
 - 116-151: The third GtkColumnViewColumn object.
-Its "title", "factory" and "sorter" properties are set.
-GtkNumericSorter is used.
+Its sorter property is set to GtkNumericSorter.

 ## GtkSortListModel and GtkSorter

-GtkSortListModel is a list model that sorts its elements according to a GtkSorter.
+GtkSortListModel is a list model that sorts its elements according to a GtkSorter instance assigned to the "sorter" property.
-It has "sorter" property that is set with GtkSorter.
 The property is bound to "sorter" property of GtkColumnView in line 22 to 24.

 ~~~xml